ismail-ssss/voicelog/README.md

 - **[PortAudio](https://github.com/gordonklaus/portaudio)** - Audio I/O
 - **Go** - Programming language

+## Known Issues

+### Audio Device Problems
+- **WSL (Windows Subsystem for Linux)**: ALSA errors occur due to missing audio device access.
+WSL doesn't provide direct access to Windows audio devices.
+- **Windows Standalone**: Missing `libportaudio.dll` when running the pre-built binary outside of MSYS2 environment.
+- **Recording Issues**: Audio recording may not work properly in some environments, though playback and device detection work correctly.

+### Workarounds
+- **For WSL**: Use the Windows version instead, as WSL doesn't support direct audio device access.
+- **For Windows**: Run from MSYS2 environment or ensure PortAudio libraries are properly installed.
+- **For Linux**: Ensure you have proper audio device permissions and ALSA/PulseAudio configured.

+## Contributing

+This project is a work in progress and contributions are welcome!
+If you encounter issues or have improvements to suggest, please:

+1. Check existing issues on GitHub
+2. Create a new issue with detailed information about your environment
+3. Submit pull requests for bug fixes or new features

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.